Bayless School District Public Notices - September 2021

-Letter from the Assistant Superintendent Our district is required to inform you of certain information that you, according to The No Child Left Behind Act of 2001 (Public Law 107-110), have the right to know.
+Letter from the Superintendent Our district is required to inform you of certain information that you, according to Every Student Succeeds Act 2015 (ESSA) (Public Law 114-95), have the right to know.
 Upon your request, our district is required to provide to you in a timely manner, the following information:

 Whether the teacher has met state qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction.

 Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived.